prince0010/chess-microservices/documentation/Stories.md

 .
 Level 7: Solve at least 20 puzzles to get to Test Level.
 7 point per puzzle .
 Level 8: Solve at least 20 puzzles to get to Test Level.
 8 point per puzzle .
 Level 9: Solve at least 20 puzzles to get to Test Level.
 9 point per puzzle

+## Endgame

+1. It is the third and final story player would see on the roadmap.
+2. The name is "Endgame".
+3. When player complete "Puzzle" story or make payment this story is unlocked.

 ## Test